 Is My Spouse a Narcissist?

-I have learned so much about personality disorders after years of providing legal representation to clients who are attempting to extricate themselves from toxic relationships.
+After years of providing legal representation to clients attempting to extricate themselves from toxic relationships, I have learned so much about personality disorders.
 Of course, I can also draw clarity from my own harrowing personal experiences with a narcissistic partner.

 When a client schedules an appointment after reading my blog or being referred to my office, she will likely ask me if I believe her spouse suffers from narcissism.
-Although I lack the medical background to properly diagnose someone, chances are, if she was landed on my site, my answer just confirms her initial suspicions.
+Although I lack the medical background to diagnose someone correctly, chances are, if she landed on my site, my answer would confirm her initial suspicions.

-If you’ve ever had the unfortunate experience of being involved with a narcissist in a romantic capacity, you’ll try to learn everything you can to avoid the possibility of future run-ins with narcissistic people.
-You will do everything in your power to protect your inner child from further narcissistic abuse commonly suffered by those who have been intimately involved with narcissistic spouses.
+Suppose you’ve had the unfortunate experience of being involved with a narcissist in a romantic capacity.
+In that case, you’ll try to learn everything you can to avoid the possibility of future run-ins with narcissistic people.
+You will do everything to protect your inner child from further narcissistic abuse commonly suffered by those intimately involved with narcissistic spouses.

 Recognizing Covert Emotional Manipulation & Abuse

 Based on my experience, many attorneys do not understand the nature of narcissistic abuse which is often very covert.
 Although most narcissists yell and scream during narcissistic rages and will inevitably break all boundaries by shouting in your face and calling you disgusting names, much of their emotional abuse is more covert.
 Most will be masters of covert emotional manipulation and abuse by resorting to long periods of silent treatments, ghosting, or stonewalling.
 All of these are done typically to punish you for some perceived transgression.

 Stonewalling is the refusal to communicate with someone.
 This means that your spouse refuses to listen to you and your concerns.
 Stonewalling is one of the most prevalent narcissistic abuse techniques.